Characterizing a vertex-transitive graph by a large ball: Groups whose Cayley graphs all have discrete isometry group

 Recall the following result of Furman.

-\begin{thm}\cite{Furman} Let $\Gamma$ be an irreducible lattice in a connected semisimple real Lie group $G$ with finite center (in case $G$ is locally isomorphic to $\PSL(2,\R)$, we assume that $\Gamma$ is uniform).
-Let $H$ be a locally compact totally discontinuous group such that $\Gamma$ embeds as a lattice in $H$.
-Then there exists a finite index subgroup $H_0$ of $H$ containing $\Gamma$, and a compact normal subgroup $K$ of $H_0$ such that $H_0/K\simeq \Gamma$.
+\begin{thm} \cite{Furman} Let $\Gamma$ be an irreducible lattice in a connected semisimple real Lie group $G$ with finite center and no compact factor (in case $G$ is locally isomorphic to $\PSL(2,\R)$, we assume that $\Gamma$ is uniform).
+Let $H$ be a locally compact totally disconnected group such that $\Gamma$ embeds as a lattice in $H$.
+Then there exists a finite index subgroup $H_0$ of $H$ containing $\Gamma$, and a compact open normal subgroup $K$ of $H_0$ such that $H_0/K\simeq \Gamma$.
 In particular, $\Gamma$ belongs to $\C$. \end{thm}

 Regarding groups with polynomial growth, we have the following result of Trofimov.